 What's the difference between hard and soft credit checks?

 The main difference between the two searches is that a hard credit check leaves a visible footprint on your credit report which other lenders can see.
-They’ll also be able to check if you’ve been successful or not for any credit applications.
+They’ll also be able to check if you’ve been successful for any credit applications.

-Be aware that if you apply for finance a number of times within a short space of time it could signal to lenders that you may be struggling to manage your finances and are a risk to lend to.
+Keep in mind, if you apply for finance a number of times within a short space of time it could signal to lenders that you may be struggling to manage your finances and are a risk to lend to.
 It may also impact your credit score for a period of time.

 Tips to help with your credit report

-To improve your credit score there are some things you can do:
+To improve your credit score, there are some things you can do:

-- use an eligibility checker when looking for finance - they usually perform soft credit searches to show you what finance or rates you’re likely to be approved for
+- use an eligibility checker when looking for finance - they usually perform soft credit searches to show you what finance, or rates, you’re likely to be approved for

 - speak to a prospective lender to see what kind of search they carry out before you fully apply for finance